 The Bodhisatta was once a tree fairy.
-A fisherman got his hook snagged in a sunken tree, but imagined it was a giant fish.
-He didn’t want to share, so he sent his son back to the village to tell his wife to create a such commotion that nobody else would come there and see him reel the fish in.
-Fearing the line would break, he took off his clothes and walked into the water to grab his fish, and as he groped about the muddy water, branches of the tree that snagged his line poked his eyes, blinding him.
-And while he was in the water, a thief stole his clothes.
+A fisherman got his hook snagged in a sunken tree, but thought it was a giant fish.
+He didn’t want to share, so he sent his son back to the village to tell his wife to create such a huge commotion that nobody else would come there and see him reel the fish in.
+Fearing the line would break, he took off his clothes and walked into the water to grab his fish.
+As he groped about the muddy water, branches of the tree that snagged his line poked his eyes, blinding him.
+And then a thief stole his clothes.

 In the Lifetime of the Buddha

 The fisherman was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-One time the Buddha’s disciples were discussing how Devadatta had a two-fold failure in life by missing out on the comforts of lay life and also not receiving any benefit from his time as a disciple.
-The Buddha told this story so they knew that Devadatta had a two-fold failure in the past too.
+One time the Buddha’s disciples were discussing how Devadatta had a twofold failure in life by missing out on the comforts of lay life and also not receiving any benefit from his time as a disciple.
+The Buddha told them this story so they knew that Devadatta had a twofold failure in the past too.